-This book provides a critical introduction and translation of fifty Śāntiniketan (Abode of Peace) Essays written by Rabindranath Tagore between 1908–1914.
+This book provides a critical introduction and translation of fifty Śāntiniketan (Abode of Peace) essays written by Rabindranath Tagore between 1908 and 1914.
 It provides key insights into Tagore’s fundamental meditations on life, nature, religion, philosophy and the world at large.

-This volume will be useful for scholars and researchers of Translation Studies, Tagore Studies, Language and Literature, Cultural Studies and for general readers interested in Tagore’s philosophical ideas.
+This volume will be useful for scholars and researchers of Translation Studies, Tagore Studies, Language and Literature, Cultural Studies and readers interested in Tagore’s philosophical ideas.

-Transliteration of Sanskrit, Bengali and Pali.
+Transliteration of Sanskrit, Bengali and Pali Alphabets.
 PART I: Introduction PART II: Translation of Selected 50 Essays.
 Glossary .
 Works Cited.
 Further Reading